Mkhzoumi/taskmaster/README.md

 + added a signout button which sign the user out and calls the login functionality again.

+#### lab37 changelog:

++ added s3 storage to the application.
++ added upload image functionality.
++ when navigating to task details page it will show the task image there.

 ## here are some screens of the application